 Where: Hawaii, Guatemala, Central America

-Focus: Turtle nest monitoring, egg collection and rehabilitation.
+Focus: Turtle nest monitoring, egg collection and rehabilitation, and mangrove reforestation:

 - Patrol the beach to collect and incubate as many turtle eggs as possible.